tramo-ephyslab/TROVA_Docs/docs/source/introduction.rst

 TROVA software validation
 ----------------------------------------

-The TROVA software has been widely validated in the analysis of moisture sources from tropical and extratropical cyclones and atmospheric rivers for the North Atlantic basin using the methodologies mentioned above, sometimes for future climate.
-In these studies, the outputs of FLEXPART forced with ERA-Interim, ERA5, and climate scenarios were used as input data.
-In addition, it was evaluated using the methodology of Stohl and James [4] for climatological studies of the moisture sources contributing to the Iberian Peninsula and for sinks associated with the sources in the North Atlantic Ocean and the Mediterranean Sea.
+TROVA software has been widely validated in the analysis of moisture sources originating from tropical (Pérez-Alarcón et al., 2022a,b) and extratropical cyclones (Coll-Hidalgo et al., 2024a,b) and Atmospheric Rivers (Fernández‐Alvarez et al., 2022; Eiras‐Barca et al., 2025) and Low-level jets (Eiras‐Barca et al., 2025) for the North Atlantic basin using Lagrangian methodologies such as Sthol and James (2005) and Sodemann et al. (2008).
+In these studies, outputs from FLEXPART or FLEXPART-WRF forced with ERA-Interim, ERA5, and climate scenarios (CMIP6 data) were used.
+In addition, it was evaluated using the methodology of Stohl and James (2005) for climatological studies of moisture sources contributing to the Iberian Peninsula and for moisture sinks associated with the sources in the North Atlantic Ocean and the Mediterranean Sea.
 These results can be consulted in Fernandez-Alvarez et al. (2023).
+Currently, it is being used in many research studies that are under review.

 TROVA impact
 ----------------------------------------

-The moisture transport from ocean sources to the continents forms the link between evaporation from the ocean and precipitation over the continents, thus establishing the moisture source–sink relationship.
+The moisture transport from ocean sources to the continents forms the link between evaporation from the ocean and precipitation over the continents, thus establishing the moisture source-sink relationship.
 In the context of climate change, a change in moisture transport is associated with the moisture increase derived from the increment of temperature.
 Therefore, the study of moisture transport is crucial for a better understanding of the observed changes and those derived from projections of future climate data.